 Status epilepticus is a neurological emergency requiring immediate evaluation and management to prevent significant morbidity or mortality.
 Previously, status epilepticus was defined as a seizure with a duration equal to or greater than 30 minutes, or a series of seizures in which the patient does not regain normal mental status between seizures.
 The Neurocritical Care Society guidelines from 2012 revised the definition to a seizure with 5 minutes or more of continuous clinical and/or electrographic seizure activity, or recurrent seizure activity without recovery between seizures.

-Status epilepticus may be convulsive, non-convulsive, or refractory.
+Status epilepticus may be convulsive, non-convulsive, focal motor, myoclonic and any of these can become refractory.
 Convulsive status epilepticus consists of generalized tonic-clonic movements and mental status impairment.
-Non-convulsive status epilepticus is defined as seizure activity identified on an electroencephalogram (EEG), with no accompanying tonic-clonic movements.
-Refractory status epilepticus refers to continuing seizures (convulsive or non-convulsive) despite administration of appropriate anti-epileptic drugs.
+Non-convulsive status epilepticus is defined as seizure activity identified on an electroencephalogram (EEG) with no accompanying tonic-clonic movements.
+Focal motor status epilepticus involves the refractory motor activity of a limb or a group of muscles on one side of the body with or without loss of consciousness.
+Myoclonic status epilepticus Refractory status epilepticus refers to continuing seizures (convulsive or non-convulsive) despite the administration of appropriate anti-epileptic drugs.

 There are multiple etiologies for status epilepticus.
 Potential acute processes include:

-Chronic processes that may result in status epilepticus include, pre-existing epilepsy with breakthrough seizures or non-use of anti-epileptic drugs, ethanol withdrawal, CNS tumors, and remote CNS pathology (e.g., traumatic brain injury, stroke).
+Chronic processes that may result in status epilepticus include pre-existing epilepsy with breakthrough seizures or non-compliance with anti-epileptic drugs, ethanol withdrawal, CNS tumors, and remote CNS pathology (e.g., traumatic brain injury, stroke).

 Acute processes account for most cases of status epilepticus in adults.
 Febrile status epilepticus is the most common cause in pediatric patients.
 CNS infections and inborn errors of metabolism are also common etiologies in children.
 The majority of pediatric patients with the first presentation of status epilepticus have no previous history of seizures.